FredrikAugust/server-status-remake/README.md

 ## Usage

-To start the website go to the root folder type `mongod`, open a new tab and type `nodejs app.js`, and then open a third and type `python loop.py`.
+Type `nodejs app.js`, and then open a second tab and type `python loop.py`.

 ## TODO